 Consequently, you may experience typical spinal stenosis symptoms such as lower back, buttock, and leg pain.
 You might also get numbness, weakness, cramping, or stiffness, depending on which nerves are under pressure.

+Vertiflex is an implant that fits between your vertebral bones.
+The implant acts as a spacer, making room for the nerves in your spinal canal.
 The effect is similar to what you experience when you sit and lean forward so the pressure eases off your spinal nerves.
 This is known as indirect decompression.
-The results can last for five years in some cases, making it a convenient, lower-risk alternative to surgery.
+These results can last for five years in some cases, making it a convenient, lower-risk alternative to surgery.
+Implants come in a range of sizes, so your provider at Pacific Sports & Spine can find one to fit most patients’ varying spinal anatomies.